 - Improve traffic flow

 - Accommodate high traffic volumes

 - Improve connectivity between transportation modes

 - Increase safety for motorists, pedestrians, and bicyclists

 - Correct roadway deficiencies

-- Reduce congestion and delays
+• Reduce congestion and delays

 The need for the project establishes the rationale for pursuing the action.
-The following bullets are examples of possible project needs:
+Table 5-1, while not all inclusive, provides some examples of possible project needs.

-- System linkage Is the proposed project a "connecting link?"
-How does it fit in the transportation system? - Capacity Is the capacity of the present facility inadequate for the present traffic?
+Need Rationale System linkage Is the proposed project a "connecting link?"
+How does it fit in the transportation system?
+Capacity Is the capacity of the present facility inadequate for the present traffic?
 Projected traffic?
 What capacity is needed?
-What is the level(s) of service for existing and proposed facilities? - Transportation Demand Is there a relationship to any statewide plan or adopted urban transportation plan? - Legislation Is there a federal, state, or local governmental mandate for the action? - Social demands or economic development What projected economic development/land use changes indicate the need to improve or add to the highway capacity?

-- Safety hazards Is the proposed project necessary to correct an existing or potential safety hazard?
+What is the level(s) of service for existing and proposed facilities?
+Transportation Demand Is there a relationship to any statewide plan or adopted urban transportation plan?
+Legislation Is there a Federal, State, or local governmental mandate for the action?
+Social demands or economic development What projected economic development/land use changes indicate the need to improve or add to the highway capacity?
+Safety hazards Is the proposed project necessary to correct an existing or potential safety hazard?
 Is the existing accident rate excessively high?
 Why?
-How will the proposed project improve it? - Roadway deficiencies Is the proposed project necessary to correct existing roadway deficiencies (e.g., substandard or outdated geometrics, load limits on structures, inadequate cross section, or high maintenance costs)?
+How will the proposed project improve it?
+Roadway deficiencies Is the proposed project necessary to correct existing roadway deficiencies (e.g., substandard or outdated geometrics, load limits on structures, inadequate cross section, or high maintenance costs)?